 Strategy.
 Growth must be at a rate that is both sustainable by the organisation and achievable within the business environment.
 The business development function is by nature responsive to the dynamics of the market, and can inform executive management when a disconnect between the organisation and its market is likely.

 Mark has successfully used this perspective of business development over the last three decades, varying the mix to suit each situation.
 Most recently, he filled a regional role with Uttam Group, a large and successful engineer/ procure/ construct (EPC) multinational.
 This role emphasised relationships and strategy.
-Immediately prior, Mark served Australia’s Sugar Research Institute as its Chief Executive after initially connecting with the organisation in a business development role.
+Immediately prior, Mark served Australia’s Sugar Research Institute as its General Manager/ Chief Executive after initially connecting with the organisation in a business development role.
 This role utilised all four elements and included some less commonly used ones; product development, human resources, formal research, and outsourced services.
 Business development is, by nature, bespoke.

 What Mark brings to the table: